GNR Ivatt 1 Class 0-6-0: History

 At the beginning of the 20th century, the GNR started to introduce fast goods trains to the railway.
-However, the J5 Class was of little use on these services, as they lacked the speed and were nearly between twenty and thirty years old by this point.
+However, the J5 Class was of little use on these services, as they lacked speed and were between twenty and thirty years old by then.
 Furthermore, outdated express passenger locomotives, such as the Stirling Singles, and secondary passenger locomotives, such as the D2 Class of 1896, were also being used on these services, but these were not designed with such traffic in mind.

-Henry Ivatt considered at his N1 Class 0-6-2 tank locomotives of 1905, and believing in standardization, decided to use the boiler, wheels, motion, and cylinders from the N1s for a good balance between speed and power.
+Henry Ivatt considered his N1 Class 0-6-2 tank locomotives of 1905, and believing in standardization decided to use the boiler, wheels, motion, and cylinders from the N1s for a good balance between speed and power.
 The first member, No. 1, was outshopped in August 1908.
 The next five members, Nos.
-2–6, were outshopped in September.
-The next five, Nos.
-7–11, were outshopped in October, and the last four, Nos.
-12–15, were outshopped in November.
+2–6, were built in September, Nos.
+7–11 in October, and the last four, Nos.
+12–15, in November the same year.
 Like the N1s, all of the Class 1 0-6-0s were built at Doncaster.

 Initial allocations included six at Peterborough New England, with three each at Ardsley, King's Cross, and Colwick.
 Despite being used mainly on goods trains, the class was also regularly assigned to haul passenger trains.
 All three of the King's Cross allocations were known to have hauled excursions to Skegness in 1909.
-The arrival of the H2 Class in 1912 led to the class being rostered onto lighter duties.
+The arrival of the H2 Class in 1912 led to the class being reassigned to lighter duties.
 However, they were consistently used on goods and passenger trains until the end of their working lives.

 LNER services

-The class survived intact into LNER days, being classified as the LNER Class J1.
+The class survived intact into LNER days, being reclassed J1.
 Allocations included seven at King's Cross, four at Bradford, two at Colwick, and one at Peterborough New England.
 Those based in Bradford were used in the West Riding hauling both goods and passenger trains.
 However, they could also be found on summer excursions to Scarborough and Bridlington.
 Until World War II, their allocations were more or less consistent.

 During World War II, the class had eight members allocated to Gorton and seven allocated to Colwick.
 Their regular duties at this time were pick-up goods trains and local passenger trains.
 In 1945, all fifteen members were allocated to Colwick.
 However, this was temporary.
 In 1946, the class was renumbered from 3001–3015 to 5000–5014.
 During this time, the class had nine members based at Colwick, four at Peterborough New England, and two at Leicester Central.

 Modifications

 The modifications made by the LNER were relatively standard to most GNR locomotives.
-These modifications included shorter domes, shorter chimneys, the whistles mounted on the firebox, and Ross pop safety valves in the place of Ramsbottom safety valves.
+These included shorter domes, shorter chimneys, the whistles mounted on the firebox, and Ross pop safety valves in the place of Ramsbottom safety valves.
 Eventually, all fifteen members received chimneys similar to those on the J6 Class "Knick-Knacks".